 - 1. Employees shall be allowed to elect compensatory time in lieu of paid overtime.
-Employees may accumulate up to eighty (80) hours of compensatory time at any one time during each year. - 2.
+Employees may accumulate up to one hundred twenty (120) hours of compensatory time at any one time during each year. - 2.
 Paid compensatory time off may be taken with the approval of the commanding officer.
-Unused compensatory time in excess of fifty-six (56) hours must be used or it will be paid in cash as of the last pay period of each calendar year.
-Only fifty-six (56) hours of compensatory time may be carried over from one calendar year to the next.
-One calendar year is defined as the first pay

-- period through the last pay period of each year as defined by the City.
+Unused compensatory time in excess of eighty (80) hours must be used, or it will be paid in cash as of the last pay period of each calendar year.
+Only eighty (80) hours of compensatory time may be carried over from one calendar year to the next.
+One calendar year is defined as the first pay period through the last pay period of each year as defined by the City.
 Compensatory time that is paid in cash at the end of a year shall be paid off at the last rate in existence for that year. - 3.
-The compensatory time bank increase from twenty-four (24) hours to eighty (80), may revert back to twenty-four hours on the last day of the year in 2017 if the City determines that this provision is causing a hardship. - There shall be no exceptions to the limitations imposed herein. - 4.
 At the employee's option, the payoff of all compensatory time on the first pay period in December of each year may occur subject to the following: It is agreed that 1/3 of the remaining monies available in the police department's annual overtime budget may be used to pay out compensatory time balances of employees that so request.
 Requests from employee's will be honored in the following order: 1) All requests from employees in the rank of Lieutenant shall be honored first, in order of rank seniority, 2) All requests from employees in the rank of Sergeant in order of rank seniority.

 All employees working on Friday and Saturday of the Oktoberfest festival shall receive double time for such work, in lieu of any other overtime provisions.
-Oktoberfest double time hours shall be from 7 a.m.
-Friday to 7 a.m.
-Sunday.
-Effective in 2016, the hours for double time shall be from 6:00 AM Friday to 6:00 AM Sunday of the Oktoberfest weekend.
+Oktoberfest double time hours shall be from 6:00 AM Friday to 6:00 AM Sunday of the Oktoberfest weekend.
+Double time for Oktoberfest is not available for court time and training (including associated travel.)